bcgov/name-examination/DEVELOPER.md

 ## VS Code Environment Setup

-After following the setup instructions in the [README](./README.md), you should have the project up and running.
+After following the setup instructions in the [README](./README.md), you should have a local dev server up and running.

 The following exensions are recommended: